jonathandw743/SoftBody_Simulation/README.md

 # Soft Body Simulation

-A soft body physics Simulation in Java using [Processing](https://processing.org/).
+This program simulates a soft body using point collision with polygons and spring-like forces between points.

+I programmed this in Java, using \href{https://processing.org/}{Processing}.

 ![Soft body simulation](images/softbodysimulation.png)